 - David's Tomb - Jerusalem.
 Purported burial site of David, King of Israel.
 Located in the ground floor of former church, below Cenacle.

 - Necropolis of the Kingdom of Judah - Jerusalem, Kidron Valley.
-Major group of some 50 rock-cut tombs, made in 9th - 7th century BC by people living in the City of David.
+Major group of some 50 rock-cut tombs, made in the 9th - 7th century BC by people living in the City of David.
 Here were buried high ranked people.
 Tombs have been much destructed by Muslims, often used as houses or waste dumps.
-Site contains also later tombs, such as the magnificent Tomb of Benei Hezir from 2nd century BC and the monolithic Tomb of Zechariah.
+Site contains also later tombs, such as the magnificent Tomb of Benei Hezir from the 2nd century BC and the monolithic Tomb of Zechariah.

 - Talpiot Tomb - Jerusalem.
 Interesting rock cut tomb, which contained 10 ossuaries and several carvings.
 One of the tombs has an incription "Jesus, son of Joseph", what has led to speculations that this is tomb of Jesus.
 This theory is not supported by specialists.
 Now covered with concrete slab.

 - Tomb of Absalom – Jerusalem.
 Legendary, monolithic rock-cut tomb from the 1st century AD.

 - Tomb of the Prophets Haggai, Zechariah and Malachi - Jerusalem, Mount of Olives.
 Rock cut tombs - catacombs, where the last Hebrew Bible prophets might be buried.
 Created around the 1st century BC.
 In the cliff are hewn two concentric passages with 38 burial niches.